 How did the entertainment shrine come to be enshrined?

-Mr. Kimura's feelings include the famous comedian ``Junzaburo Ban” also agreed for the sake of the hometown, and it was decided that the shrine would be located within the precincts of Atago Shrine.
+It is said that Junzaburo Ban, a famous comedian, agreed with Mr. Kimura's idea for the sake of his hometown, and it was decided that the shrine would be located within the grounds of Atago Shrine.

 In Japanese mythology, it is said that when Amaterasu Omikami was hidden in Amano Iwato, Amanousuzume no Mikoto performed a dance in front of the door and was able to open the door safely.